Skip to main content

 • “The art is excellent, the UI is solid, the story is engaging, and there's a surprising amount of replayability.
 If you want to see all of the content, you're probably going to want to play through it multiple times, and even then there's enough variance that no two playthroughs are going to be the same.”

-The game's atmosphere is widely praised for its superbly crafted, warm, and rustic setting, enhanced by beautiful artwork and compelling writing.
+The atmosphere of the game is widely praised for its superbly crafted, warm, and rustic setting, enhanced by beautiful artwork and compelling writing.
 While some players find the music distracting, many agree that it contributes to the overall immersive experience.
-Overall, the atmosphere effectively captures the unique and strange essence of its world, making it a standout feature of the game.
+Overall, the game successfully captures a unique and engaging atmosphere that resonates with fans of narrative-driven gameplay.

 • “The setting is superbly atmospheric and strange yet familiar.”